 Before getting started on any addiction treatment program, it is recommended that you undergo detox first.
 This is one of our procedures upon admission to our outpatient rehab facility in Louisville, Kentucky.
 We want all our clients to have the best chance at beating addiction and therefore do our best to help them achieve their recovery goals.
 Undergoing detoxification is a key part of that.

 But why is detoxification so important as part of the recovery process?
-Well, drugs work by changing how the brain and body work.
+Well, drugs work by changing how the brain and bodywork.
 Most drugs affect the reward center of the brain and stimulate the release of the “feel-good hormone” – dopamine.
 Over time, both the brain and body become dependent on the drug to function.
 When this drug is suddenly withdrawn, the brain goes into shock, leading to a range of unpleasant withdrawal symptoms.

-The withdrawal symptoms an individual experiences depend on the type of drug they use, how long they’ve been taking the drug, and in what quantities as well as their physical and mental health.
+The withdrawal symptoms and individual experiences depend on the type of drug they use, how long they’ve been taking the drug, and in what quantities as well as their physical and mental health.
 While some withdrawal symptoms are mild, others can be serious enough to pose a threat to the individual’s life.
 That’s why detoxing from drugs should be done under medical supervision.

 Goals of Drug Detox in Outpatient Treatment Programs